Arpita-deb/Salifort_motors_HR_analytics/README.md

 3. 'left' will be our target variable.
 We realize the majority class is about 83.4% of the data set, it is moderately imbalanced (~20%).

 4. There are 10 Departments in this dataset.
-The department of Sales has the highest number of employee retention.
+The department of Sales has the highest number of employee churn.

 ![dept](https://github.com/Arpita-deb/Salifort_motors_HR_analytics/assets/139372731/78609a75-0f5b-4de2-b30a-d80466dcd04b)